top of page

 What if I don’t want therapy at all?

 I like to meet people where they are.
 Some of my patients do not wish to engage in psychotherapy.
-I’m happy to treat you IF I feel that medication and lifestyle recommendations may substantially improve your problem.
+I’m happy to treat you IF I believe that medication and lifestyle recommendations may substantially improve your problem.

 Do you prescribe controlled substances via telemedicine?